wilaak/radix-router/README.md

 ## Performance

 You can expect perfomance similar to [FastRoute](https://github.com/nikic/FastRoute), in some cases its much faster e.g large segments, in some cases its slower e.g deep static segments.
-But FastRoute is much more featured, supporing regex matching, inline parameters and wildcards.
+But FastRoute is much more featured, supporing regex matching, inline parameters, wildcards and more.
 If there was a router that I would choose it would probably be FastRoute.

 This router is about as fast as you can make in pure PHP (prove me wrong!).
 Routers like FastRoute leverage PHP's built-in regular expression engine, which is implemented in the C programming language, making it very fast.